Is there a change in cat Behavior after spaying?

 Before Surgery

 Before delving into the post-surgery changes, it’s essential to understand a bit about feline social structures in their natural state.
 Cats are known for their territorial and solitary nature, but they do have complex social hierarchies, especially within colonies or households with multiple cats.
 Unaltered cats retain their full complement of reproductive hormones, which often influences their social behavior.
-Unspayed female cats can go into heat (read my blog on How does a cat’s behavior change when in heat), while unneutered males exhibit more territorial and aggressive behavior in competition for mates.
+Unspayed female cats can go into heat (read my blog on How Does a Cat’s Behavior Change When in Heat?), while unneutered males exhibit more territorial and aggressive behavior in competition for mates and territory.

 Post-Surgery Changes